 Within sixty (60) months of the Effective Date of this Agreement as defined in Section 9.1 below, the Owner shall pay the Town the sum of Fifty-thousand ($50,000.00).

-Expedited Permit Fee
+Supplemental Fee

-In addition to the annual Financial Contribution, upon the granting of such final permits within the timeframe set forth hereinabove in this Section 5, Owner agrees to tender to the Town an Expedited Permitting Fee, in an amount equal to $00.10 (10¢) per square foot for any building or structure to which the permit, order or approval applies, within ten (10) days following the issuance of a final occupancy permit for such building or structure in the Enterprise Zone.
-In the event that the 120 and 30 day timeframe is not complied with Owner is under no obligation to tender the Expedited Permitting Fee for such building or structure.
-In event that such permits, orders or approvals are granted or issued in less than 60 and 15 days respectively, the Expedited Permitting Fee shall be increased to $00.15 (15¢) per square foot within ten (10) days following the issuance of a final occupancy permit for such building or structure.
+In addition to the annual Financial Contribution provided for above, upon the granting of such final occupancy permit for any building contained within the Enterprise Project, Owner agrees to tender to the Town an amount equal to $00.10 (10¢) per square foot for any building or structure to which the occupancy permit applies.
+This payment shall be made within ten (10) days following the issuance of a final occupancy permit for such building or structure in the Enterprise Project.

 6. LAND DONATION, OPEN SPACE AND TRAIL CONNECTIVITY.